It's a tradition that's thousands of years old and, like the moon that lights up the celebration, it's still going strong!

 • Here the one about moon cakes being responsible for the overthrow of invading Mongols?
 As the story goes, secret messages were distributed inside thousands of moon cakes during the Mid-Autumn festival in 1368 to alert revolutionaries when to act.
 The Mongols' ouster eventually led to the establishment of the Ming dynasty.
 There's still no real evidence if moon cakes had anything to do with it, but it's a great story!

-More about the Mid-Autumn Festival around the Web
+More about the Chinese Moon Festival around the Web

 festival celebrations in the U.S. and around the world